 With a decreasing skilled workforce and the uptick in lean manufacturing principles, there seems to be a matching increased need for better safety technology in manufacturing facilities.

-Manufacturers really benefit from working directly with machine builders to integrate a combination of safety solutions right into the machine such as interlocks, hard guarding, palm stations or light curtains, and camera-based safety systems designed for press brake machines.
+Manufacturers really benefit from working directly with machine builders to integrate a combination of safety solutions right into the machine such as interlocks, hard guarding, palm stations and camera-based safety systems designed for press brake machines.

 The newer camera-based systems employ a sender and a receiver mounted on the upper beam of a press which safe guards the punch during the fast downward movement.
 It sends a signal to the press controller to stop the closing movement of the press as soon as an object such as a hand or finger is detected.
 Voila…no digits left on the floor!